GaoJeffrey/mdbook-lang/doc/src/usage.md

 cargo install mdbook-lang
 ```

-Or you can download the binary from [github release page](https://github.com/GaoJeffrey/mdbook-lang).
-You should put the binary in your system's PATH.
+Or you can download the binary from [github page](https://github.com/GaoJeffrey/mdbook-lang).
+You should put the binary in your system's `PATH`.

 You can cheeck the instalation with:
 ```bash